 Next Steps for Oversight Bodies

-Civil society groups indicated they would formally request the Procurement Service and COA to review the contracts in question.
-Legislative oversight committees may also choose to investigate the matter during their next hearing on health department operations.
-The development could prompt renewed discussions about strengthening disclosure requirements for government contractors and their beneficial owners.
-Public interest in ensuring accountable governance remained high as citizens demanded greater transparency in how taxpayer money was being spent.
+Civil society groups indicated they would formally request the Procurement Service and COA to review the contracts.
+Legislative oversight committees may investigate during their next hearing on health department operations.